Rebecca Merritt Austin: Life

 Collecting and selling plants became a major source of income for Rebecca and her family.
 In 1875 the Austins moved to Butterfly Valley.
 In 1883, they moved to Modoc County, California.
 Her daughter Josephine joined her in studying, collecting and selling specimens from California and Oregon.

-Along with Mary E. Pulsifer Ames, they are credited with giving "the foundation to our knowledge of the vegetation" of northeastern California.
+Along with Mary Pulsifer Ames, they are credited with giving "the foundation to our knowledge of the vegetation" of northeastern California.

-Rebecca died on March 4, 1919, in Chico, California.
+She died on March 4, 1919, aged 86, in Chico, California.

 She is buried with her second husband, J. Thomas Austin, in Chico Cemetery.